 How will I be contacted or know if I will receive a grant?

 LISC will primarily utilize email to communicate with all applicants.
 Be sure to check email regularly, including spam folders.
 Email updates to all applicants will come from LISC Small Business Relief Grant Program (firstname.lastname@example.org).

 Finalists will be notified by email and must respond promptly.
 The return of any grantee notification message or document as undeliverable may result in disqualification of the applicable grantee, the forfeiture of his or her interest in the grant and the selection of a substitute from among all remaining eligible finalists.

 If your business is selected as a finalist, you will be notified via email.
 Being selected as a finalist does not guarantee you will receive a grant.
 As a finalist, additional documentation will be required to screen and verify business information for due diligence, parameters of which are required by the funding source.
-This may include a background search that we will conduct at our expense and submission of additional information to include verification information such as SSN, TIN/ITIN, EIN, W-9 and appropriate banking information in order to receive funds via ACH if awarded.
+This may include a background search that LISC will conduct at our expense and submission of additional information to include verification information such as date of birth SSN, TIN/ITIN, EIN, W-9 and appropriate banking information in order to receive funds via ACH if awarded.
 The background verification does not involve a credit check or credit score pull.